loginom/admin-guide-l10n/data-en/server/setup.md

 * LoginomStandard_6.x.x.msi – the installer for Standard editing
 * LoginomEnterprise_6.x.x.msi – the installer for Enterprise editing

-where 6.x.x – figures denoting the software version and release.
+where 6.x.x – figures denoting software version and release.

 Web server is mandatory for work with [Loginom Studio](../studio/README.md) (web interface for Loginom Server).